 Productivity in the United States averaged 62.61 points from 1950 until 2022, reaching an all time high of 113.17 points in the fourth quarter of 2021 and a record low of 25.97 points in the first quarter of 1950.
 This page provides - United States Productivity - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Nonfarm Labour Productivity - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Productivity in the United States is expected to be 105.95 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Productivity in the United States to stand at 106.82 in 12 months time.
-In the long-term, the United States Nonfarm Labour Productivity is projected to trend around 109.21 Index Points in 2020, according to our econometric models.
+Productivity in the United States is expected to be 112.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Nonfarm Labour Productivity is projected to trend around 112.00 points in 2023 and 110.00 points in 2024, according to our econometric models.